A Brief History of High-Energy Astronomy: 1800 - 1899

 X-ray emission varies on a

-5.5 year cycle which has been interpreted as a modulation caused by the orbital
+5.5 year cycle which has been interpreted as a modulation caused by the

-period of a lower
+orbital period of a lower

-mass companion around the visible massive star.
+mass companion in a highly eccentric orbit around the visible massive star.

 ||The first distance measurement of an object outside the Solar System,